-Instruction Sheet Saltwater Density Fall 2010
+Instruction Sheet Saltwater Density

-- 1. Watch carefully as the VSVS team demonstrates the procedure for this experiment. - 2.
+- 1. Watch carefully as the procedure for this experiment is demonstrated. - 2.
 Fill the test tube about half full with saltwater (blue) from the dropper bottle. - 3.
 Carefully tilt the test tube and slowly add the freshwater (clear) to the saltwater. - 4.
 Make sure that the water goes down the side of the test tube!